SAP-samples/btp-kyma-identity-management/documentation/discover/easy-franchise/README.md

 * Gets email notification, when a new business partner is created in the SAP S/4HANA Cloud system.

 **Mentor**
-* Gets email notification, when assigned as mentor to a franchisee.
+* Gets an email notification, when assigned as a mentor to a franchisee.

 ## Understand the Multitenancy Concept

 Before starting the mission, make sure you have a good understanding of the [multitenancy concept](https://blogs.sap.com/2018/09/26/multitenancy-architecture-on-sap-cloud-platform-cloud-foundry-environment/) as the Easy Franchise application is multitenant.
 In general, multitenancy can be achieved in various ways.
-We use here only one implementation example that in your case might be different based on your needs.
+Here we use only one implementation example that in your case might be different based on your needs.

 ## Separation of Data